 The risk of Greece exiting the euro zone have risen to as much as 75 percent, according to economists at Citi.
 Describing such an outcome as a “Grexit,” the Citi team said, however, that the chances of a broad-based break-up of the euro zone remain very low.

-The result of the election in Greece was inconclusive, but saw radical parties on the left and right make big gains at the expense of incumbent parties, which have angered voters with their handling of that country’s debt crisis.
+, but saw radical parties on the left and right make big gains at the expense of incumbent parties, which have angered voters with their handling of that country’s debt crisis.

 With the chances of the formation of a unity or coalition government looking remote, it appears likely that Greek voters will be asked to vote again, something that could see Greece fail to meet the terms of its recent bailout by the so-called “troika” of the European Commission, European Central Bank and International Monetary Fund.